 The important reflex related to bed wetting in children over 5 is called the Spinal Galant Reflex.

 If your child has retained the Spinal Galant Reflex, it’s unlikely that holding off drinking before bed or other recommendations will work.

 So how can you tell if your child has retained the primitive Spinal Galant Reflex?

 - Have your child get down on their hands and knees.
 Ensure their arms and legs are straight.

-If your child has indicated any of the above reactions, it’s highly likely they have retained the Spinal Galant Reflex.
+If your child has any of the above reactions, it’s highly likely they’ve retained the Spinal Galant Reflex.

-If you would like to investigate further, you can book your child in for a Kinesiology Balance at Flourish Kinesiology.
+The good news is, we can balance this with Kinesiology so if you’d like to investigate this further, book your child in for a Balance at Flourish Kinesiology.